extra2000/qeeqbox-chameleon-podman/docs/source/host_preparations.rst

 .. note::

     If the output is empty, try execute ``sudo systemctl daemon-reload`` and the re-execute the command above.
-If the output is empty again after reboot, then you are probably facing a systemd bugs.
+If the output is still empty or empty again after reboot, then you are probably facing a systemd bugs.
 See https://bugs.almalinux.org/view.php?id=153#c399 for solution.

 To test rootless Podman, execute the following command: